Endnote™ Frequently Asked Questions

 What is a Z39.50 compliant database?
 Why is it important?

 EndNote Connection Files only work with Z39.50 compliant databases.
 Z39.50 is a standard communications protocol that facilitates information retrieval across diverse collections of data resources.
-Many of the databases listed on the University Libraries Databases by Title page are Z39.50 compliant.
+Many of the databases listed on the University Libraries Databases page are Z39.50 compliant.

 Health Sciences users of EndNote might be interested in searching PubMed without charge at the National Library of Medicine.
 Within EndNote, choose Tools , Connect , PubMed(NLM) , then connect.
 The PubMed search service provides access to over 22 million references in MEDLINE, Pre-MEDLINE, and additional life science journals, so limit your search!